IsDaDev/windows-eventlog-archiver/README.md

    - Size of logs < Size specified in `config.py`: just saves the logs for now
    - Size of logs > Size specified in `config.py`: logs get zipped and / or uploaded to blob-storage

+## Size of outputs

+When testing I could get the following results when playing around with differente compression levels from `config.py`.
+- level 1: 200mb raw data -> 10-15mb zipped
+- level 9: 200mb raw data -> 6-8mb zipped

+This is because a lot of data repeats itself and so the compression works wonders.

 ## How to install and run

 ### Configuration-file